ggaarder/ggaarder-s-cheatsheet/quotes.md

 > “Yes I do,” I insisted.
 “I know you better than I’ve ever known anyone in my entire life.”
 >
 > “You only know what I want you to know.
 You only see what I want you to see.”
 She placed a hand on her chest.
 “This isn’t my real body, Wade.
 Or my real face.”

+[Michael Nielsen's Neural Networks and Deep Learning](nndl), What this book is about:

+> Neural networks are one of the most beautiful programming paradigms ever invented.
+In the conventional approach to programming, we tell the computer what to do, breaking big problems up into many small, precisely defined tasks that the computer can easily perform.
+By contrast, in a neural network we don't tell the computer how to solve our problem.
+Instead, it learns from observational data, figuring out its own solution to the problem at hand.

+[nndl]: neuralnetworksanddeeplearning.com